-- A webcam is required. - Quizzes will be proctored by Honorlock. - Honorlock will allow you online access to course materials from Module(s) being assessed. - Quizzes in this course are open book, open (paper-based) notes, open (online) relevant-Module materials - Photo ID and a guiet room (no one else present) will be required. - No hats may be worn. - Quizzes may NOT be taken on a cell phone. - No phones or other electronic devices are to be used during quizzes, just the single-screen computer on which you are taking the quiz. - You must show your cell phone being powered off.
-(If you do not have a cell phone, please message the instructor). - Honorlock will allow online access to course materials for the modules covered in the quiz.
-No other online access or personal computer file access will be allowed. - Each quiz includes eight multiple choice questions; quiz time is 20 minutes per attempt per quiz. - You will have six chances (attempts) to take each quiz; your highest grade will be scored. - Quiz questions are randomly selected from a pool of potential items, so it is unlikely that you will get the exact same questions twice.
+- A webcam is required. - Quizzes/Exams will be proctored and recorded by Honorlock. - Your quiz/exam recording will include your screen. - Honorlock will allow online access to course materials for the modules covered in the quiz.
+No other online access or personal computer file access will be allowed. - Quizzes / Exams in this course are open book, open (paper-based) notes, open (online) relevant-Module materials. - Photo ID and a quiet room (no one else present) will be required. - No hats may be worn. - Quizzes/Exams may NOT be taken on a cell phone. - No phones or other electronic devices are to be used, just the single-screen computer on which you are taking the quiz. - You must show your cell phone being powered off.
+(If you do not have a cell phone, please message the instructor).